jantrienes/llm-salience/README.md

 3. **CL.** Related work sections of NLP/Computational Linguistics papers drawn from arXiv.
 4. **QMSum.** Meeting transcripts drawn from the QMSum dataset [(Zhong et al., NAACL 2021)](https://aclanthology.org/2021.naacl-main.472/)

-The raw data for QMSum can be found in `data/raw/qmsum`, and most scripts should be able to run with this data.
-Also we provide scirpts to fetch a new sample of RCT abstracts from PubMed.
+The raw data for QMSum can be found in `data/raw/qmsum`.
+Most scripts should run with this data.
+Also we provide scripts to fetch a new sample of RCT abstracts from PubMed.
 Due to license terms, we cannot release the raw data for RCT, Astro, and CL.
-However, we are happy to assist anyone wanting to reproduce our experiments.
+In the meantime, we include the precise document identifiers that we used in our experiments in `data/processed/`, and we are evaluating a solution to allow reproduction of the raw dataset.
+If you are interested in reproducing any of the experiments, we are happy to assist.
 Please reach out (see contact below).

 ### Preprocessing